 - interpret the results; and

 - judge the reasonableness of results and appropriateness of the methods used.

 Mathematics can enhance our understanding of the world and the quality of our participation in society.
 Since it is valuable to us individually and collectively, it should be an integral part of the general education of every young person.

 Years 7 – 10 Mathematics

 Secondary school mathematics marks a shift in mathematics learning to more abstract ideas.
-Through key activities such as the exploration, recognition and application of patterns, the capacity for abstract thought can be developed and the ways of thinking associated with abstract ideas can be illustrated.
+Through critical activities such as the exploration, recognition and application of patterns, the capacity for abstract thought can be developed, and the ways of thinking associated with abstract ideas can be illustrated.

 The foundations built in previous years prepare students for this change.
-Previously established mathematical ideas can be drawn upon in unfamiliar sequences and combinations to solve non-routine problems and to consequently develop more complex mathematical ideas.
+Previously established mathematical ideas can be drawn upon in unfamiliar sequences and combinations to solve non-routine problems and to develop more sophisticated mathematical ideas consequently.

 During these years, students need to be able to represent numbers in a variety of ways; to develop an understanding of the benefits of algebra, through building algebraic models and applications and the various applications of geometry; to estimate and select appropriate units of measure; to explore ways of working with data to allow a variety of representations; and to make predictions about events based on their observations.